 (see this link for more detail on the Tech People Architecture and Agile compensation framework)

-Agile Compensation is Foote Partners' answer to the chaos in paying tech professionals that has been created by the proliferation of technology related job titles and lack of consistency in job definitions and pay practices across the enterprise for the same work performed.
+Agile Compensation is Foote Partners' solution to the chaos in paying tech professionals that has been created by the proliferation of technology related job titles and lack of consistency in job definitions and pay practices across the enterprise for the same work performed.

 With Agile Compensation and Tech People Architecture it is about how key human capital management (HCM) elements such as job definition and design, skills demand and acquisition, compensation, incentives and recognition, professional development, and work/life balance plug into an overall optimized operational model.
 The model is tuned to new technologies, shifting business strategy and organizational imperatives, culture, and performance philosophies.
 Together they propel flexibility and scalability, like any disciplined architecture approach.
 This is exactly what has been missing for decades in the HR functions at many employers, creating constant labor gaps, skills deficits, and failure to execute consistently